 Usage limits

-Dynamic Intelligence features have usage limits based on your plan:
+Dynamic Intelligence has usage limits based on your plan:- Free plan: High Power requests per day

 - Pro plan: High Power requests per day